 This document includes guidelines about the expected professional conduct of educators who administer state assessments.
-It is intended to be used by districts and schools in the fair and appropriate administration of state assessments.
+It must be used by districts and schools in the fair and appropriate administration of state assessments.

 Assessment Security Goals for the Tennessee Comprehensive Assessment Program (TCAP)